cultuurnet/udb3-search-docs/README.md

 Where `udb3-search-docs` is a clone of this repository.

-Now open the GitBook Editor and
+Now open the GitBook Editor and click "Change Library Path..." under the `GitBook Editor` menu item.

+Navigate to the `GitBooks` directory in the dialog that opens, and open that directory in GitBook Editor as the library.